Noorain-spec/HTF19-Stuxnet/readme.md

 Hello
-this is the 24 hour hackathon project in hackoberfest
+this is the a part of 24 hour hackathon project final is in other repository